razzlestorm/beautiful-jekyll/_posts/2019-10-23-NLP-Project-One.md

 ![Ratio of Xi Mentions](../img/Build1_xi_ratio.png)

-  We can see that the number of articles about Xi Jinping has generally been on the rise, but the rise for the time period around March specifically could just be random variation.
-If we had another year of data, it would be interesting to see if this rise continued, or if it was simple a slightly larger increase than the normal variation we see throughout the seasons of the rest of the years.
+  We can see that the number of articles about Xi Jinping varies throughout the year, but has generally been on the rise in 2018.
+However, the rise for the time period around March specifically could just be random variation.
+If we had another year of data, it would be interesting to see if this rise continued, or if it was simply a slightly larger increase than the normal variation we see throughout the seasons of the rest of the years.
 2.5 years isn't really a long enough time to observe definite trends in something as abstract as whether the media is trying to promote more positive pieces about the President.

 ## Predictions with NLP Classifiers

 ![Frequencies and Features](../img/Build1_freq_and_features.png)

 The dictionary keeping track of all the values was rather long, so I cut it down to only record words/phrases that appeared 20 times or more.
 Some of the top words we see throughout the dataset are '发展' (development), '中国' (China), '习近平' (Xi Jinping), '合作' (cooperation), etc. This isn't very surprising for a dataset of Chinese mainstream news articles.

 **Methodology**

 I was able to train NLTK's basic Naive Bayes classifier using all 12,000+ characters as a feature set, but ran into memory issues when training other classifiers, so ended up using just the top 5,000 character combinations as features.
-All 20738 of the articles were shuffled using random.shuffle, then the first 15,000 were used to train, resulting in roughly a 72/28 split for training and testing.
+All 20,738 of the articles were shuffled using random.shuffle, then the first 15,000 were used to train, resulting in roughly a 72/28 split for training and testing.

 **NLP Results**